Lake Eymir: Geology

 The lake is an alluvial set lake.
 The main water input is a channel from the nearby Lake Mogan, some 3 km at the south west.
 When the level of Lake Eymir increases beyond a certain level, the extra water is discharged to the River İmrahor.
 During the flood in 1910, Lake Mogan and Lake Eymir temporarily merged.

 Near history

 According to 1930 travel notes of Nahit Sırrı Örik the area surrounding the lake was arid land devoid of any green plantation.
 In 1956, 45 km2 land including Lake Eymir was allocated to the Middle East Technical University (Orta Doğu Teknik Universitesi, ODTÜ) campus.
-Now ODTÜ is the only university in Turkey with a lake in the campus area.
+METU is currently the only university in Turkey with a lake within its campus area.
 Immediately after 1956, the first rector of the university Kemal Kurdaş began a forestation project around the lake.
 Now most of the once-barren land is a pine forest.
-In 1995, Kemal Kurdas and Alattin Egemen, director of reforestation of the Middle East Technical University, shared the Aga Khan Award for Architecture for the re-forestation work done on 45 km2 area of Middle East Technical University including Lake Eymir and surroundings.
+In 1995, Kemal Kurdas and Alattin Egemen, director of reforestation of the Middle East Technical University, shared the 1995 Aga Khan Award for Architecture for the re-forestation work done on 45 km2 area of Middle East Technical University including Lake Eymir and surroundings.